Please enable JavaScript to ensure auto alt text generation works properly

 The best AI candidate screening tools for small businesses in 2026

-This guide covers what works for small teams: what each screening tool actually does (video, chat, resume scoring, talent assessments), real SMB pricing, integrations that don't need IT, and realistic setup times.
+This guide covers what works for lean recruiting teams: what each screening tool actually does (video, chat, resume scoring, talent assessments), transparent pricing, integration details, and realistic setup times.

 Plus a framework for choosing the right modality, running a pilot this week, and staying on the right side of compliance without turning it into a project.